Lives Cut Short: Remembering Health Care Workers In Their 20s Killed By COVID-19

 Even so, Josh was the kind of helpful, empathetic nurse who "makes things easier for everybody," says colleague Sarah Depayso.
 He knew how to talk to patients and was attuned to others' stress levels.
 "We were so busy, and it was 'I'll buy you lunch, I'll buy you dinner, I'll buy you boba.'"

 It had been about 35 days since Disneyland closed its gates, Josh noted in his post.
-Josh's photos — of the Sleeping Beauty castle framed by tabebuia blossoms, or of himself in an attention-grabbing Little Mermaid sweater — and corny jokes endeared him to thousands of followers on Instagram.
+Josh's photos — of the Sleeping Beauty castle framed by Tabebuia blossoms, or of himself in an attention-grabbing Little Mermaid sweater — and corny jokes endeared him to thousands of followers on Instagram.
 "He had a way of capturing magic," says his friend Brandon Joseph.
 The pictures were joyful, like memories of childhood.

 Josh's last post was on June 10, announcing that Disneyland planned to reopen in July.
 At some point the virus had reached his nursing home, infecting 49 staff members and 120 residents and ultimately killing 14 people.
 Approximately 41% of all U.S. coronavirus deaths are linked to nursing homes, where frail people live in close quarters, according to The New York Times.

-After taking the virus test on June 12, his health deteriorated.
-On June 15, he messaged Joseph that he couldn't take a full breath of air without feeling like he was being knifed in the chest.
+After taking a test for the virus on June 12, Josh's health deteriorated.
+On June 15, he messaged Joseph that he couldn't take a full breath without feeling as though he were being knifed in the chest.
 On June 20, he texted that he was at the hospital and that he had a particularly bad case.

 The final time Josh spoke with his family, before he was put on a ventilator, was on June 21.
 "On our last video call together, I was isolated in Anaheim, quarantined, and our parents were at home," Jasmine says.
 It was Father's Day, "and I remembered crying and crying because this was the reality of what our family was."